DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-02-changing-what-we-show-to-users-who-do-not-have-permissions.md

 ![Diversity information](diversity--can-view.png)

-When the candidate hasn’t provided information it says ‘No information shared’.
+If the candidate has not provided information it says ‘No information shared’.

 ![Diversity information](diversity--no-info.png)

-When an offer has not been accepted and the user does not have permission, we have a message to tell the user that.
+If an offer has not been accepted and the user does not have permission, we tell the user that.

 ![Diversity information](diversity--not-accepted-and-cannot-view.png)

-When the user has permission but the offer hasn’t been accepted, we have a message to tell the user that.
+If the user has permission but the offer has not been accepted, we tell the user that.

 ![Diversity information](diversity--not-accepted-but-can-view.png)

-Finally, when the user has permission but the offer hasn’t been accepted, we have a message to tell the user that.
+Finally, if the user has permission but the offer has not been accepted, we tell the user that.

 ![Diversity information](diversity--accept-but-cannot-view.png)